Connect with us

 The Chief Secretary provided updates on the cleanup efforts of the oil spill following the overturning of a vessel in the vicinity of Canoe Bay.
 He said the process of cleaning up the spill is ongoing and the incident is being classified as a Tier II disaster.

-TEMA Director Allan Stewart shared that while several stakeholders are working together to clean up the oil spill, the cost of the disaster is still unknown.
-Infrastructure’s Secretary Assemblyman Trevor James indicated specialised equipment would be needed for the cleanup that is currently not available on the island.
+Stewart shared that while numerous stakeholders are collaborating on the cleanup, the overall cost of the disaster remains unknown at this early stage.
+Assemblyman James further highlighted a significant challenge: specialized equipment needed for the extensive cleanup is currently not available on the island, potentially impacting the speed and efficacy of operations.

 Continue Reading